 licensed for 16 or fewer beds.

-HCBS STAR+PLUS Waiver (SPW) AL contracts specify whether the facility has contracted to provide services under the housing options of AL or AL Non-Apartment.
-The provider may not deliver SPW services in a housing option for which he/she does not have a contract to deliver services.
-If a provider wishes to maintain both AL (single occupancy) and AL apartments (double occupancy) in one facility, his/her contract must specify that information.
+STAR+PLUS Home and Community Based Services (HCBS) program AL contracts specify whether the facility has contracted to provide services under the housing options of AL or AL Non-Apartment.
+The provider may not deliver STAR+PLUS HCBS program services in a housing option for which the provider does not have a contract to deliver services.
+If a provider wishes to maintain both AL (single occupancy) and AL apartments (double occupancy) in one facility, the member’s contract must specify that information.

-If the AL provider wishes to limit the types of apartments in the facility available to SPW participants, the provider must specify these limitations in their contract, either at the time of signature or by amendment.
+If the AL provider wishes to limit the types of apartments in the facility available to STAR+PLUS HCBS program participants, the provider must specify these limitations in the contract, either at the time of signature or by amendment.
 The apartments in question must meet all qualifications as specified in this section.
-If there are no such specifications in the contract, all types of apartments in the facility must be available to SPW participants.
+If there are no such specifications in the contract, all types of apartments in the facility must be available to STAR+PLUS HCBS program participants.

-If the provider limits the type of apartment available for SPW members and there is no apartment of that size available, they can refuse to accept any SPW member, based on not having space available.
-This would apply both for a member wanting to move into the facility from the outside, or to a private pay member currently in the facility who is becoming an SPW member.
-The member would then have the option of reviewing other available AL facilities in the area or Adult Foster Care homes.
+If the provider limits the type of apartment available for STAR+PLUS HCBS program members and there is no apartment of that size available, they can refuse to accept any STAR+PLUS HCBS program member, based on not having space available.
+This would apply both for a member wanting to move into the facility from the outside, or to a private pay member currently in the facility who is becoming a STAR+PLUS HCBS program member.
+The member would then have the option of reviewing other available AL facilities (ALFs) in the area or adult foster care (AFC) homes.

 "Freestanding" is defined as not physically connected to a licensed nursing facility, hospital or another licensed personal care facility, unless the total licensed capacity of both personal care facilities does not exceed 16 beds.
 At minimum, a covered walkway between buildings is required for physical connection.